Artificial Intelligence for Business 2026 – Complete Corporate Guide

 2. Internal "company GPT" (RAG over your documents)

-What: Employees query Confluence / SharePoint / Google Drive content in natural language.
-Cost: $5k–18k Returns: 5–8 hours/week saved per employee (information retrieval).
+Employees query Confluence, SharePoint or Google Drive content in natural language.
+Cost: $5k-18k.
+Returns: 5-8 hours per week per employee saved on information retrieval.

 3. Document processing

-What: Inbound contracts, invoices, tenders, emails parsed automatically into structured data, written into ERP/CRM.
-Cost: $4k–14k Returns: A 5-person admin team can shrink to 2 (or handle 2.5× volume).
+Inbound contracts, invoices, tenders and emails parsed automatically into structured data, written into ERP / CRM.
+Cost: $4k-14k.
+A 5-person admin team can shrink to 2 (or handle 2.5x volume).

 4. Sales lead qualification and personalised response

-What: Inbound leads classified against ICP, personalised response templates generated, CRM updated.
-Cost: $1.5k–5k + n8n / Make integration Returns: 30–50% lead response time reduction, 15–25% higher meeting-booked rate.
+Inbound leads classified against ICP, personalised response templates generated, CRM updated.
+Cost: $1.5k-5k plus n8n / Make integration.
+Returns: 30-50% lead response time reduction, 15-25% higher meeting-booked rate.

 5. AI agent (autonomous workflow execution)

-What: An AI agent autonomously executes a multi-step process - market monitoring, invoice reconciliation, vendor comparison.
-Cost: $7k–28k depending on complexity More: AI agents fundamentals, AI integration in real-world case studies
+An AI agent autonomously executes a multi-step process: market monitoring, invoice reconciliation, vendor comparison.
+Cost: $7k-28k depending on complexity.
+More: AI agents fundamentals and real-world case studies.

-What: Classical ML - customer churn prediction, demand forecasting, fraud detection.
-Cost: $9k–35k + data preparation Returns: Highly industry-specific.
-Retail typically sees 5–15% inventory cost reduction.
+Classical ML: customer churn prediction, demand forecasting, fraud detection.
+Cost: $9k-35k plus data preparation.
+Highly industry-specific.
+Retail typically sees 5-15% inventory cost reduction.

-EU AI Act and GDPR - what every executive should know in 2026
+EU AI Act and GDPR: what every executive should know

 TierExampleRequirement